 When the type of the element remains the same, replacement of an attribute is the more efficient way.

 Element definitions can be edited freely.
-The changes do not affect already defined objects which belong to its element class (see below).
+The changes only affect already defined objects which belong to its element class in case the: